apjv05/LeetCode/Problems/Linked Lists/README.md

 Key Logic Ideas:
 - Create a dummy node (e.g., ListNode(0)) and point its next to the original head
-- Operations on dummy.next: All operations effectively start from dummy.next, so you don't have to write special checks for head == None or head changing
+- Operations on dummy->next: All operations effectively start from dummy->next, so you don't have to write special checks for head == None or head changing
-- Return dummy.next: After all operations are complete, the actual head of the modified list will be dummy.next
+- Return dummy->next: After all operations are complete, the actual head of the modified list will be dummy->next

 ## Merging Linked Lists
 Problems often require merging two (or more) sorted linked lists into a single sorted list.
 This typically involves iterating through both lists and picking the smaller of the current nodes to append to the new merged list.